What Luxury Vinyl Plank Size Is Ideal For A Certain Room Size?

 Consider a Diagonal Layout

-Putting your flooring on a diagonal or using a pattern like herringbone adds dimension, depth, and interest to your overall design.
+Putting your vinyl plank floors on a diagonal or using a pattern like herringbone adds dimension, depth, and interest to your overall design.
 While it’s an incredibly beautiful choice, just remember that it does cost more money.
 You should account for approximately 15% extra in materials as opposed to the regular 10% extra needed for cuts and waste.
 Additionally, more complicated layouts should require a professional to complete the install, so it may not be your best bet if a DIY install was the only option in the budget.

-Braly Luxury Vinyl Planks
+Loton Luxury Vinyl Planks

 Personal Preference

-More On Vinyl Flooring
+More on Vinyl Flooring

 How to Get Professional Results Installing Luxury Vinyl Tile Flooring